bicCluster/learning-cluster/README.md

 	- Make sure the password-less SSH works in both directions among four machines: scp the private and public key to the .ssh folder of four machines and modify authorized_key file.
 Sometimes when you reinstall the cluster, you would encounter a problem that you cannot have the remote connection with the correct ssh key.
 In this time, you can type `chmod 400`+ key name or vim into the file that store the original key to delete the original one.
 	- If something goes wrong with the password-less SSH, you may get timeout error in building cluster.
 Then try Installing Ambari Agents Manually, look at [this](https://ambari.apache.org/1.2.0/installing-hadoop-using-ambari/content/ambari-chap6-1.html).
 For Ubuntu, use apt-get instead of yum.
 	- You may generate the public key or private key from the user account which is not root, check it carefully or you may not be able to automatically install the hadoop system.
 The public key and private key is under the file /root/.ssh. .ssh file is invisible file there.
 	- When input the private key in the Ambari installation, don't forget to include the first line and last line.
+It is best to just scp the private key of losalamos to your local system and use it by selecting the file from the GUI.
 	- Remember to set id_rsa.pub as authroized_keys in the `losalamos` if you want other slave machines to login using `ssh losalamos`.

 * If you come accross failure in registering four machines, check: